pippolo84/performance-and-scalability-of-go-applications/04-profiling-and-tracing/INSTRUCTIONS.md

 ### Complete the exercise

 Read the source code to understand how it works.
-Build the program, execute it a generate a trace file.
+Build the program, execute it and generate a trace file.
 Then, examine the trace and answer the following questions:

 - How many goroutines, at most, are alive during the program?